Stinging nettle

 EU approved health claims:

-From a short list of ingredients in nettles, it’s clear that its effects will be varied.
-We’ll only list those that are approved health claims.
-But it’s not all that a nettle can help you with.
+It is already clear from the short list of ingredients that nettle contains that its effects will be diverse.
+We will only list those that are among the approved health claims.
+However, this is far from all that nettle can help with.

 • Normal skin condition